expo-sitory/league-mechanics/README.md

 </div>

 ### Player Statistics
 When referring to player units a statistic measures the magnitude of an unmodified basic attribute or capability.
 For example: how durable the unit is; how fast it is able to move; how quickly it is able to perform attacks; etc. An effect (e.g. how much damage an attack deals) that increases in strength by a statistic is said to "scale with" or "scale off of" that statistic.
-Scaling type can either directly or indirectly influence the player's capabilities, and often slightly correlates to the player's country.
+Scaling type can either directly or indirectly influence the player's capabilities, and often slightly correlates to the player's class.

 Units are typically given a group of non-zero, fundamental base stats by the server rules, while the remaining stats always have a base value of zero.
 A subset of those non-zero base stats can naturally improve, or grow, by progressing.